Data Use Guidelines

 Delete the data file.
 Collaborators may not retain data files.
 The data remain the property of the Study and cannot be used for further analyses without express, written permission.
 The data manager will archive your file for you, should you need it again in future.

 PMCID application for open access in USA: You must apply for PMCID.
 NIH requires that all published papers that are (a) peer-reviewed, and (b) credited to the support of a NIH grant, must be lodged in PubMed Central for public access.
-As soon as your paper is in press, go to the website and upload a WORD preprint copy of the manuscript, along with the grant number(s).
+As soon as your paper is in press, go to the website and upload an Author’s Accepted Manuscript (AAM) which is a WORD preprint copy of the accepted manuscript, along with the grant number(s).
 This will get you the PMCID.
 You do not wait for the publication or page proofs to come out.
 Learn more here: http://publicaccess.nih.gov/index.htm

 Open access in the UK/EU: Because we have grants from the UK, we also must do two additional things.
-First, we apply to KCL to pay the costs of open-access.
-Second, we post a WORD preprint on the KCL-Pure site.
+First, we post a WORD AAM preprint on the KCL-Pure site.
+Second, we apply to KCL to pay the costs of open-access, which range from $2k to $12k.
 Speak with Temi about how to meet these requirements.
+NOTE that KCL requires the corresponding author to be a KCL employee before they will pay for open access fees, so at this stage, we may need to make Temi or Avshalom the corresponding author.

 STEP 13: DURING THE PROCESS TOWARD PUBLICATION